Looking to learn a little more about wine, or just sip in more flavors? Here is the ultimate list of wine movies to uncork!

 Elaine Schoch

-Elaine Schoch (pronounced the German way – Shock) is the editor and founder of Carpe Travel as well as an award-winning travel writer, wine judge, certified by the Wine & Spirit Education Trust (WSET) Level 2 and certified American Wine Expert.
-She is married to The Husband and has two kids, Princess One and Two – who’s interest and knowledge in wine is quite extensive.
+Elaine Schoch (pronounced the German way – Shock) is an award-winning travel writer, wine judge, certified by the Wine & Spirit Education Trust (WSET) Level 2 and founder/editor at Carpe Travel.
+She is married to The Husband and has two kids, who’s interest and knowledge in wine is quite extensive.
 Not to mention the stamps in their passports.

 One Comment